 Determining liability after a tour bus accident is not easy.
 You need to look at all elements of the collision, reconstruct what happened with engineers and other experts, get access to the tour company’s records, and figure out exactly what went wrong.
 Sometimes the driver can be liable, but in many cases, the touring company is also liable for hiring a driver with a background of poor driving.
 Many times, the touring company will be directly responsible for what happened, especially if management chose to skip maintenance in order to save money.

 Filing a lawsuit is not only a way to seek compensation for your injuries, but also to hold the responsible parties liable for their actions.
-Do not accept any settlement or insurance payout without having a lawyer to represent you and make sure your rights are protected.
+Do not accept any settlement or insurance payout without having a tour bus accident lawyer to represent you and make sure your rights are protected.
 Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP right now at (212) 986-7353 to set up a free consultation.